valekfrantisek/CuneiformIntertextuality/README.md

 This project includes scripts that allow to run intertextuality queries over the [Open Richly Anotated Cuneiform Corpus(ORACC)](https://oracc.museum.upenn.edu/) dataset.

 ## How to use
-The Cuneiform Intertextuality detection is intended to run as an accessible web application.
-So far, it is not being run anywhere, but hopefully this will happen soon.

-## How to use
 This script is available through a web UI, run at [digitalhumanities.upce.cz/CuneiformIntertextuality](https://digitalhumanities.upce.cz/CuneiformIntertextuality/) or locally, by using the scripts provided here.
 Some functions are available on when run locally.

 ### Requirements